Ivory Coast - Other

 • Keep evenings flexible

-A stronger first route in Abidjan usually means one named anchor like Lagoon-and-district logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Abidjan usually means one named anchor like St. Paul's Cathedral plus a nearby district block in Abidjan city center, Abidjan main arrival area, and Abidjan evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Zone 4 dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Abidjan National Zoo and let the rest of the route stay compact.

 Evenings in Abidjan are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.